rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/1-0-setup-of-trees.md

 A set of trees will be referred to as **a (simple) setup of trees** `S`, if and only if the following requirements are met.

-* (R0) `S` is a family of trees.
+* (R0) `S` is a set/family of trees.
 * (R1) `S` is expected to be non-empty.
 * (R2) `S` is required to be well formed.

 Note that, there is no requirement that the trees in `S` must be non-empty.
 That is because each tree is required to have at least a root node.
+Because of that, no tree can be an empty graph.

-Note that, similiar to the universal set `U` in the context of a setup of sets, a setup of trees can be understood to be associated with a graph that can be described as the union of all trees in `S`, which may in general not be a tree
-- i.e. a possilby empty non-tree graph.
+Note that, similiar to the universal set of elements `U` in the context of a setup of sets, a setup of trees can be understood to be associated with a graph that can be described as the union of all trees in `S`, which is in general not a tree - i.e. a possilby empty non-tree graph.

-Note that, analogous to the powerset `P(U)`, the expression `P(U)` in the context of a setup of trees can be understood as the set of all possible subtrees of `U`.
+Note that, analogous to the powerset `P(U)` over a simple set of elements, the expression `P(U)` in the context of a setup of trees can be understood as the set of all possible subtrees of `U`.

 Note that the **well formedness** requirement (R2) is intended to ensure that any two trees in such a setup are either disjoint, related ex-or overlap each other (i.e. **DI-RE-OV**).
-That is, all trees are required to represent node orders that do not contradict each other - e.g. the ancestor of a node in a tree can not be the descendant of that node in another tree.
+Based on that, all trees are required to represent node orders that do not contradict each other - e.g. the ancestor of a node in a tree is no descendant of that node in another tree.

-* the intersection between any two trees needs to be empty or a tree
+* the intersection between any two trees must be empty or a tree
-* the union of two trees needs to be a forest or a tree
+* the union of two trees must be a forest or a tree

 Note that, in the case of overlapping trees, the root node of one tree must be a node in the other tree.
 That is because otherwise the union of both trees would not be a tree.

-Note that the well formedness requirement (R2) has the effect of turning the relationship between the nodes into a secondary characterisitc.
-After all, if all trees effectively share the same order between the nodes they contain, the relationship between the nodes has less significance.
+Note that the well formedness requirement (R2) has the effect of turning the relationship between the nodes of a tree into a secondary characterisitc.
+After all, if all trees effectively share the same order between the nodes they contain, the relationship between the nodes is of less significance.
 Because of that, the focus shifts towards the sets of nodes and the relationships between these sets.
 That is, a setup of trees essentially acts as a setup of sets.

 <!-- ======================================================================= -->
 ## a partial setup of trees